bencebeky/metadata/draft-beky-httpbis-metadata.md

 ## METADATA HTTP/2 frame

-The type of METADATA HTTP/2 frame is 0x4d.
+The type of the METADATA HTTP/2 frame is 0x4d.

 ~~~~~~~~~~ ascii-art
 METADATA HTTP/2 Frame {